Great Croatia Itineraries: How Many Days to Spend?

-Although you can see most of the country’s highlights with a weeklong Croatia itinerary, you’ll be rushing through all the sights trying to catch them all.
+If you're wondering how long to stay in Croatia, although you can see most of the country’s highlights with a weeklong itinerary, you’ll be rushing through all the sights trying to catch them all.
 If you have three weeks, you can travel all the way through the country, from Zagreb to Dubrovnik, but you’ll be dragging out the amount of time you spend in each spot to fill the space.
-With ten days you can still travel from Zagreb to Dubrovnik, but without getting tired of each location.
-It’s the perfect amount of time to spend — you'll be able to see it all while only taking a ten-day vacation.
+With ten days, you can still travel from Zagreb to Dubrovnik without getting tired of each location.
+It’s the perfect amount of time to spend—you'll be able to see it all while only taking a ten-day vacation.

 If you have seven days in your Croatia travel itinerary, you can see the country’s highlights.
 Start your trip in Dubrovnik, a beautiful old city full of gorgeous sights and delicious cuisine.
 Explore the city, from its famous walls and gorgeous architecture to its 13th-century pharmacy.
 When you’ve finished getting to know Dubrovnik, which, incidentally, was where they filmed King’s Landing in Game of Thrones, take an afternoon to hike up Srd hill to get some very Insta-worthy photos of the city and the surrounding Dalmatian Coast.